What does furnace do

 How does a furnace work?

-A furnace works by taking in cool air from your home, heating it using a fuel source like natural gas or propane, and then circulating the warm air back through the ductwork and vents to heat your living spaces.
+A furnace works by igniting a fuel source, such as natural gas or propane, to heat air.
+A blower fan then circulates the warm air through ductwork and vents throughout the home.

-It's recommended to have your furnace serviced by a professional HVAC technician at least once a year, typically before the start of the heating season, to ensure it's operating safely and efficiently.
+It's recommended to have a furnace serviced by a professional HVAC technician at least once a year, typically before the start of the heating season.

 Connect with certified professionals in your area